 Hairy Woodpeckers typically hitch up tree trunks or along large branches, leaning back against their stiff tail feathers and springing upward with both feet at once.
 Unlike Downy Woodpeckers, Hairy Woodpeckers never feed on weed stalks, cattails, or reeds.
 They sometimes forage at the bases of trees, particularly on ponderosa pines, which are often attacked just above ground level by a species of bark beetle.
 During conflicts, Hairy Woodpeckers raise both wings over their back at a 45-degree angle, crane back their head and make shrill cries; they sometimes even do this in flight.
 Courting birds stretch out their necks, point their bills high, and bob their heads from side to side, flicking their wings as they circle a tree trunk.
 They also sometimes chase each other in fast, looping flights through the trees.

-Hairy Woodpeckers are common and widespread, and their populations increased by just over 1 percent per year between 1966 and 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 9 million with 44 percent living in the U.S., 52 percent in Canada, and 4 percent in Mexico.
-They rate a 6 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-Despite their healthy populations there is concern that pressures such as the fragmentation of large forest tracts into smaller parcels and competition for nest holes from the European Starling could ultimately threaten their numbers.
+Hairy Woodpeckers are common and widespread, and their populations increased between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 9 million with 44% living in the U.S., 52% in Canada, and 4% in Mexico.
+The species rates a 6 out of 20 on the Continental Concern Score.
+Hairy Woodpecker is not on the 2016 State of North America's Birds' Watch List.
+Despite healthy populations there is concern that pressures such as the fragmentation of large forest tracts into smaller parcels and competition for nest holes from the European Starling could ultimately threaten Hairy Woodpeckers.

 - Jackson, Jerome A., Henri R. Ouellet and Bette J. Jackson.
 2002.
 Hairy Woodpecker (Picoides villosus).
 In The Birds of North America, No. 702 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.